Meru Accounting

 • Expenses

 As your business grows, add sub-accounts to stay organized.
 For example, break revenue into sales by product or service.
 Do the same for costs to see where your money goes.
 This gives you a clearer view of your finances.
+This structure supports how to maintain accounts for small business finances with better tracking.

 4. Open a Business Bank Account